lhcb/glossary/glossary/E.md

 ## Event Builder

 Computers in the Online System that are in charge of receiving data from the detector and combining it into events.
+See the Section 3.5 in [Trigger and Online Upgrade TDR](https://cds.cern.ch/record/1701361).

 ## ECAL: Electromagnetic Calorimeter {#ECAL}